anhvt00/MCAPS/README.md

 ## Usage

-To reproduce or experiment with the models, you simply run the Jupyter Notebook corresponding to each model and make some small changes on the datasets you want to perform the cross-validation or inference evaluation.
+To reproduce or experiment with the models, navigate to the `models` directory and open the corresponding Jupyter Notebook for each model.

+You can then choose different datasets from the `data` directory to perform cross-validation tests or inference evaluations.
+Each notebook contains detailed instructions and comments to guide you through the process.
+For more information on how to use each model, refer to the corresponding Jupyter Notebook.

-The project uses virtual machines from the cloud high-throughput computing services VastAI with GPU A100 (80 Gb VRAM) and 120 Gb CPU.
-This setup allows for efficient model cross-validation, training and inference.
+The project leverages the power of cloud computing through [VastAI](https://vast.ai/), a high-throughput computing service.
+We use virtual machines equipped with an A100 GPU (80 Gb VRAM) and 120 Gb CPU.
+This powerful setup allows for efficient model cross-validation, training, and inference, enabling you to quickly and accurately predict protein-protein interactions.